Skip to Content

 The three-course dinner starts one hour before Joya begins.

-And nibble on smoked salmon appetizers and choose from a braised rib or salmon main course.
+Nibble on smoked salmon appetizers and choose from a braised rib or salmon main course.

 Just be sure to save room for the quartet of desserts – from a coconut jam pudding to a sinful chocolate confection, served in a surprising dish.